BurcuSevgican/burcudevops/hands-on/Jenkins/jenkins-06-slave-node/README.md

 ```
   - Select and copy all the codes in id_rsa.pub.

-- Go to the /root/.ssh folder on the slave node instance.
+- Go to the /root/.ssh folder on the slave node instance. because  jenkins always connect with root

 ```bash
 sudo su